Name: Videomaster Home TV Game (model VM577)

 Was it the first console developed in Europe?

 However, the launch date is still disputed, with the console believed to have been released between February and June 1974, with February-March being the more likely period.
-Thus, the Overkal still precedes the Videomaster’s release by nearly a full year.
+Thus, the Overkal precedes the Videomaster’s release by nearly a full year.

 Features